isabella232/experience-manager-headless-adaptive-forms.en/help/setup-development-environment-for-sandbox.md

 hide: yes
 ---

-# Setup development environment for a Forms as a Cloud Service Sandbox or Production
+# Setup development environment for Headless Adaptive Forms on Cloud Service

-Ready to build and test headless adaptive forms on Cloud Service?
+Ready to build and test Headless Adaptive Forms on Cloud Service?
 Enable Forms for your Cloud Service program and get going.

 ## Before you begin